Kim-Lauwers/kairos/docs/architecture/decisions/0002-rest-versioning.md

 ## Context

-We want to have version our REST-apit.
+We want to have version our REST-api.

 ## Decision